akamming/Domoticz_Thermostate_Plugin/README.md

 # Domoticz_Thermostate_Plugin
-Domoticz Plugin for ESP thermostat with weather dependent heating control
+Domoticz Plugin for ESP thermostat with weather dependent heating control, but can also act like a normal thermostat based on inside temperature only.

 ## Why this plugin
 My current boiler is end of life and i needed a new one.
 My current thermostate is already Weather Dependent, but cannot take advantage of the modulation features of a new boiler and i didn't like the limitations of all the commercial propositions of a smart weather dependent thermostate, so by creating one myself in domoticz I now have the following advantages: